RyanJamesThickett/biters-for-resources/README.md

 Crude oil is dropped as barrels that can be emptied with the ratio 10 barrels -> 50 crude oil.
 Emptying these barrels does *not* result in empty barrels.
 Obtaining uranium ore does not require sulfuric acid, it is simply dropped by the enemies.

+THIS IS THE ORIGINAL README, all credit to the original dev.